Mosquito and Spider Bites Versus Bed Bug Bites

 Bed Bug Bites

 Bites almost always appear in clusters.
 Sometimes, they don't look like bites or a rash at all.
 Instead, they may look like welts.
-Some people never develop a rash.
+The odd thing about bed bugs is that some people never develop a rash.

 These bloodsuckers split each feeding session into courses.
-One of these tiny vampires causes three red dots.
+One of these tiny vampires causes three red dots during its night meal.
 Attuned to exhaled carbon dioxide, the location of the bites may be consistent with bed bugs.
 Bed bugs are usually found near the head of the bed and spread from there.

 Inspect the entire bed using your rash as a clue.
 For example, if you sleep on your back, on the left side of the bed, then check the mattress edges in that location.